onetwopunch/figly/README.md

     bundle install --path vendor/bundle

-To access a REPL environment that loads the libraries as well as does the initial setup with the `spec/support/config.yml` set as the path:
+To access a REPL environment that loads the libraries:

     ./bin/console

 To run tests:

     rspec spec

 ## Contributing

 1. Fork it ( https://github.com/onetwopunch/figly/fork )